 Mid-year and final exams are common exams; they are not typically returned to students.
-If student/parent(s)/guardian(s) would like to review an exam following the in-class review, please contact the teacher to make arrangements to do so.
+If students and/or parents would like to review an exam following the in-class review, please contact the teacher to make arrangements to do so.